23 May 1947

 - The League, which objected to the INC-led central government, called for ‘Direct Action Day’ on 16th August 1946.
 This irresponsible call led to the first partition-led riots in the country in Bengal.
 Riots soon spread to Bihar as well.

-- Now, with increasing accounts of riots and tension between the two communities, the partition of the country was becoming inevitable.
+- Now, with increasing accounts of riots and tension between the two communities, the partition of the India was becoming inevitable.

 - Lord Mountbatten was appointed India’s new Viceroy on 12th February 1947.